knpuniversity/symfony/knpu/ep6-security/authorization-roles.md

-# Authorization Roles
+# Authorization: access_control and Roles

-Up until now, everything has been about authentication.
-Building our system so that we can identify which user is logging in.
-We've done that with our cool login form authenticator.
-I hope that you can see that you can make these authenticators do whatever you want, and you could even create multiple authenticators.
-That's something that we'll do with social authentication in a future screencast.
-We also created a really cool JSON web token authenticator in our Symfony REST series, so you can check that out.

-Now I want to turn to authorization which is all about figuring out whether or not the user has access to do something.
-For example, right now we have an admin section, which probably not everyone should have access to.
-There's a number of different ways to deny access, and the easiest one is right inside security.yml, it's called access control.
-Go in 4 spaces, so this is on the same level as firewalls, not below it.
-Add access control.
-Go out 4 spaces- { and then you're going to do a regular expression path: so ^/Admin meaning anything starting with /admin we're going to require role_user.}

-Let's just try that out first.
-I'm going to log out, go to /admin/genus and there it goes.
-It bounces to the Login page and I can log in, and it bounces me back to this page and I do have access because my user has role user.
-If you hover down on the web developer tool bar, and click, you will see roles, role user.
-That's awesome.
-Remember, that's happening because in our user class, we're just hard coding right now and saying every single user in the system gets a single role called role user.

-At first, that's as complex as Symfony's authorization system goes.
-Give users roles, and then you check and see if they have those roles.
-The second will make the roles dynamic, so that different users can have different roles.
-This access control is really interesting down here because you can have many access controls.
-You can create another line below this and secure a different section of your site, like ^/checkout requires some different roles.
-The key thing to know is that these access controls and match like routing.
-They match from top to bottom, and you only ever match one access control at a time.
-It will match the first one that it finds from top to bottom.
-This means you can do some cool stuff with access control.
-If you have a site where pretty much every page is secured, but then only a few of them are open, you can actually use access controls to lock down every page and then white list the few pages that shouldn't be authenticated.
+Authentication is *done*.
+So how about we tackle the second half of security: authorization.
+This is all about figuring out whether or not the user has access to do something.
+For example, right now we have a fancy admin section, but probably not *everyone* should have access to it.

+## Denying with access_control

+There are 2 main ways to deny access to something, and the simplest is right inside of `security.yml`.
+It's called "access control".
+Move in 4 spaces - so that you're at the same level as the `firewalls` key, but not inside of it.
+Add `access_control`, new line, then go out 4 spaces and add `- { path: ^/admin, roles: ROLE_USER }`.

+That path is a regular expression.
+So, if anyone goes to a URL that starts with `/admin`, the system will kick them out *unless* they have `ROLE_USER`.

+Let me show you how it works.
+First, make sure you're logged out.
+Now, go to `/admin/genus`.
+Boom!
+That was it!
+Anonymous users don't have *any* roles, so the system kicked us to the login page.

+***TIP
+Our `FormLoginAuthenticator` is actually responsible for sending us to `/login`.
+You can customize and override this behavior if you need to.
+If you use a built-in authentication system, like `form_login`, then *it* may be responsible for this.
+This functionality is called an "entry point".
+***

+Now, login.
+It redirected us back to `/admin/genus` and we *do* have access.
+Our user *does* have `ROLE_USER` - you can see that if you click the security icon in the web debug toolbar.
+Remember, that's happening because - in our `User` class - we've hardcoded the roles: *every* user has a role that I made up: `ROLE_USER`.

+## Many access_control

+And at first, that's as complex as Symfony's authorization system gets: you give each user some roles, then check to see if they have them.
+In a minute, we'll make it so each user an have different roles.

+But we're not *quite* done yet with `access_control`.
+We only have one rule, but you can have *many*: just create another line below this and secure a different section of your site.
+For example, maybe `^/checkout` requires `ROLE_ALLOWED_TO_BUY`.

+There's on gotcha: Symfony looks for a matching `access_control` from top to bottom, and stops as soon as it finds the *first* match.
+We won't talk about it here, but you can use that fact to lock down *every* page with an `access_control`, and then white-list the public pages with `access_control` entries *above* that.

+You can also do a few other cool things, like force the user to visit a part of your site via `https`.

+## When you Don't Have Access :(

+Change the role to something we don't have, how about `ROLE_ADMIN`.
+Head back and refresh!

+Access denied!
+Ok, two important things.

-If we change this to role admin, which the role I don't have, go back and refresh.
-Now we get the access denied page.
-A few important things here.
-First, roles can be anything.
-I don't have to preregister this role, admin.
-I just made that up on the spot.
-My user doesn't have that, so I'm denied access.
-The only rule about roles is that they must start with role_ .
-There's a reason for that I'll mention later.
-Second, notice this shows the access denied screen, 403, forbidden.
-Obviously this is not what your user is going to see, but you have he opportunity to customize your error pages to customize them on a status by status code basis.
-You can have a different 403 error page than 404 error page.
+First, roles can be anything: I didn't have to configure `ROLE_ADMIN` before using it - I just made that up.
+The only rule about roles is that they must start with `ROLE_`.
+There's a reason for that, and I'll mention it later.

-The great thing about access control is it's just really simple to secure entire areas of your site.
-However, it's not very flexible .
-I do use access controls to lock down big sections of my site, but I also really handle my authorization inside of my controller, where I can find greater controls.
-I'm gong to comment about this access control, and I'm going to show you how to do it in your controller.
-Go to genus admin controller.
-For all the complexity of the security system, everything you're going to do for the security is just two services.
-If you want to check whether or not the user has access, it's as simple as this.
-If not this error, get, we're gong to be at series called Security.authorizationchecker.
-It has exactly one method on it which is called, is granted.
-We'll pass it, role_admin.
-If we do not have this role, then we're going to throw this arrow, create access denied exception.
-You can give it any message there.
-That's only going to be shown to us developers.

-If you go back now and refresh this page, there it is.
-A couple of key things here.
-The security authorization checker is the way you check security.
-If you need to check security outside of the controller in the future, now you know how to do it.
-The second thing is, this great access denied exception if I hold command and click into it, it just literally throws a class called access denied exception.
-If you ever needed the denied access anywhere in your system, you can just throw that exception and it simply will take care of everything else.
-You don't need to worry about whether or not the user is logged in or not.
-If the user is not logged in, it will redirect them to the login page instead of showing them that 403 page.

-In reality, you won't type those 3 lines because you're going to be lazy and you just type deny access unless granted role_admin and that does the exact same thing.
-Or if you like annotations, you can get a little fancier than this.
-Up above your controller, you can say at security and then you can type in an expression.
-Is_granted is one of the most important functions you have inside of expression.
-Role_at admin.
-That will work the exact same way.
-You just re-message name changes here.

-Of course the problem here is that we really want our entire controller locked down, and right now we can still go to /admin and /genus/new so we need to repeat this annotation or that line in the controller on every single controller inside of here.
-You now the situation.
-Direct what I'm doing.
-If you like the annotations is just putting above your class.
-As soon as you do that, it locks down everything inside of that controller.

-This is great, but we still have a user class which just still has a single, hard coded role in it.
-If you're security system is that simple, that's fine.
-Just make sure your user has at least one role at all times, but other than that, it doesn't matter.
-Let's say in our system we're going to give different users different roles.
-How do we do that?
-Very simple.
-Just create a private roles property.
-We're going to persist this to doctrines, give it @RM/com and we're going to have a JSON ready type.
-It's going to allow us to actually store an array on this and it will turn into a JSON string database.
-We'll never know that happens because doctrines will always make sure we are just dealing with an array here.
-When I give roles, say roles equals this arrow roles.
-Remember I said just make sure your user always has at least one role.
-If you have a user with zero roles, weird thing s happen.
-I recommend always making sure you have the role user.
-If not, in array, role_user, roles then pop that on there.
-Return.
-Roles.
-Of course, we'll also need set roles function.

-Lets generate the migration for this.
-Command console, doctrine, migration diff, doctrines migration migrate.
-You can double check migration first before running it if you want to.
-Finally we can update our fixtures with roles.
-Right now we'll just give everyone the same role, role admin.
-Reload the fixtures.
-It will log us out because we just deleted the user.
-Now we log back in.
-It bounces us back to that URL and we have access because we have both roles.
+Second, notice this is an access denied screen: 403, forbidden. *We* see this because we're in development mode.
+But your users will see a different error page, which you can customize.
+In fact, you can have different a different error page for 403 errors, 404 errors and 500 errors.
+It's easy to setup - so just check the docs.

+Access controls are *super* easy to setup... but they're a bit inflexible, unless you love writing really complex, unreadable regular expressions.
+Next, let's look at a more precise way to control access: in your controller.